Stamp duty holiday extended

 9. Plan for the worst case scenario

-If you are buying, you should cost in the additional stamp duty rate in the event you complete after the 31st March 2021 and make sure you have a contingency to make that payment.
+If you are starting to look for properties now, you should cost in the additional stamp duty rate in the event you complete after the end of June and make sure you have a contingency to make that payment.
 Sellers may also want to check their buyers could afford the additional tax if this did happen.
 When push comes to shove, if you need to pull out of the transaction, both parties can legally do so without financial consequences before exchange of contracts.
+Another suggestion is to agree up front what will happen if the transaction is delayed – perhaps the buyer and seller can split the stamp duty cost if it needs to be paid.

 Stamp Duty Calculator for England & NI, Scotland and Wales